Current news from local sources, including the Bonner County Daily Bee, The River Journal and the Sandpoint Online Newsroom

 • Nelson Boren Art Blog.
 The artist for Sandpoint's downtown arch project blogs about art, fishing, life.

 • Point to Bay.
-Mac Hollan's Summer 2013 bicycle trek 2,750 miles from Sandpoint to Prudhoe Bay, Alaska, to benefit the Sandpoint Backpack Program.
+Mac Hollan's 2013 bicycle trek 2,750 miles from Sandpoint to Prudhoe Bay, Alaska, to benefit the Sandpoint Backpack Program.

 • Sandpoint Wellness Council.
 Alternative practitioners blog on natural health care.